Mary Scrope: Career

 After the death of Anne Boleyn, the King married Jane Seymour, and at the christening of their infant son Prince Edward on 15 October 1537, Lady Kingston carried Mary Tudor's train.
 A few weeks later, on 12 November 1537, she was one of the twenty-nine women who walked in the funeral procession of Jane Seymour.

-In 1536 Lady Kingston is said to have played a role in Mary Tudor's reconciliation with her father, and in his life of Mary Tudor, historian David Loades states that Lady Kingston had charge of a joint household for Henry VIII's daughters, Mary and Elizabeth, from March 1538 until April 1539.
+In 1536, Lady Kingston is said to have played a role in Mary Tudor's reconciliation with her father.
+From March 1538 until April 1539, Lady Kingston was in charge of a joint household for Henry VIII's daughters, Mary and Elizabeth.
 A letter from her to Thomas Wriothesley on 3 January 1538 advises of Mary's illness ('My Lady's Grace has been sick ever since Christmas').
-Even after she was discharged from that position, Lady Kingston's continuing relationship with the King's elder daughter is attested to by gifts from her listed in Mary Tudor's privy purse accounts, including gifts of £4 in May 1540 and a gold spoon in January 1544.
+After she was replaced as head of Mary's household by Edward and Isabel Baynton, Lady Kingston's continuing relationship with the King's elder daughter is attested to by gifts from her listed in Mary Tudor's privy purse accounts, including gifts of £4 in May 1540 and a gold spoon in January 1544.

 In 1539, Lady Kingston was among thirty ladies of the court appointed to serve as "ordinary waiters" to Anne of Cleves.
 According to some sources, Lady Kingston was in the service of all four of King Henry VIII's first four wives.
-Lady Kingston was even listed as a member of Henry's last queen consort, Catherine Parr's, household.
+Lady Kingston was even listed as a member of Henry's last queen consort, Katherine Parr's, household.

 She died on 25 August 1548.
 In her will she requested burial at Painswick with her second husband, Sir William Kingston, but was buried at Low Leyton, Essex, on 4 September 1548.

 She had made her will in 1546.
 Among many other bequests, she left a goblet of silver and gilt and a ruby ring to her step-daughter, Lady Anne Grey, and a bed of crimson velvet to her granddaughter, Mary Jerningham.
 She gave her sister Jane Brews a gold hoop jewel engraved with the five wounds of Christ and a book, and her to her nephew John a brooch with an image of Mary Magdalen.

 Strype records the following verses commemorating her on a brass plate dating from 1557 on the south wall of the old chancel of the Church of St Mary at Low Leyton: